rangelife/one-second-dash/README.md

 ## to add a new dash button:

+edit this stuff on pi, via work laptop. also identify utility laptop, use that for the below

-grab Sweepy Outpost (black) router plug LAN from laptop into lan (not upstream) port 1-4; set up LAN port as 192.168.1.0/24 static
+grab AD Orange (Linksys E3000) router don't plug in WAN plug LAN from utility laptop into lan (not upstream) port 1-4; set ethernet static 192.168.1.99

-go into config (http://192.168.0.249, admin/password)
+go into config (http://192.168.1.251, admin/password)
 change BOTH Wifi Names to Sweepy New Name (allocate from table below), ensure channel 1, save, apply go to Wifi Security, unmask password and remember its password